rajeshvr79/UCB-MLAI/practical_11_1/README.md

 After our initial exploration and fine tuning of the business understanding, it is time to construct our final dataset prior to modeling.
 Here, we want to make sure to handle any integrity issues and cleaning, the engineering of new features, any transformations that we believe should happen (scaling, logarithms, normalization, etc.), and general preparation for modeling with sklearn.

-The dataset had duplicates of VIN.
-So we need to keep one record per VIN by dropping the duplicates.
-There are also
+- The dataset had duplicates of VIN.
+So we need to keep the latest record per VIN by dropping the duplicates.
+- There are also missing values of main columns like VIN, year, odometer, manufacturer, model.
+The missing values were replaced by using IterativeImputer with BayesianRidge estimator.